 Once you have acquired the exported file(s), you can then import those into your JSCAPE MFT Server instance.
 If you scroll back to the screenshots we showed you in the first two options, you'll notice there's a button/link for importing.

-In some tools, the exported file will contain both the public key and the private key.
+In some tools, the exported file will contain both the public PGP key and the private PGP key.
 If you try to import that file into JSCAPE MFT Server, you may get an error because the server will only be looking for one key at a time (either the public key or the private key).
 This is usually a problem only if what you want to import is the secret key or private key, which (in some cases) might contain both the public and private/secret key.
-Importing the public key doesn't pose any problems because when you export the public key on most tools, the exported file will contain the public key alone.
+Importing the public key doesn't pose any problems because when you export the public key on most tools, the exported file will only contain the public key, not the complete keyring.

 To solve the problem when importing private keys into JSCAPE MFT Server, just open the exported file with a text editor and delete the entire public key block.
 After that, you can import the file as normal.